 RMA: Travel insurance is extremely important, especially for guests travelling for an extended period of time.
 It’s a small price to pay for your safety and peace of mind.

 OA: It’s always a good idea to take out travel insurance, but the customer must always check what the insurance includes and what it doesn’t, in order to avoid any surprises in the event of encountering a problem.

 DC: Yes.
 Always.
 It is affordable.
 Besides, Bali is full of adventures and fun outdoor sports such as water rafting.
 It is always better to be safe than sorry.

 HA: There are a number of resources out there about how you can protect yourself when booking a vacation rental, including our Security Center.

 OFS: Always use a trusted website and make sure that you have seen photos of every room before booking.

 OA: Always choose a web site that has a secure payment method.
 It’s a clear signal that the website has a secure structure.

 RMA: Short-term rentals require an open mind.
 It’s not instant gratification like booking a hotel.
 Do a little research and be open.
 In no time at all, you’ll be wondering why you travelled any other way before.

-Do you have more questions?
+Do you have any questions on how to avoid holiday rental scams?
 If so, leave them in the comments at the end of this post and we’ll ask our experts to respond.